melih-unsal/DemoGPT/README.md

 See our documentation site [here](https://docs.demogpt.io/) for full how-to docs and guidelines

-⚡ The new release with the power of **Llama 2** is within a week. ⚡
+⚡ With DemoGPT v1.3, API usage will be possible with the power of **Gorilla** within 2 weeks.
+After this release, you will be able use external APIs autonomously. ⚡

 ## 📦 Using DemoGPT Package